Quick start Low Carb Ketogenic Diet guide:

 Limit all sugar: sweets, desserts, sodas, sweet tea, and juice, all juice!
 Liquid sugar ie sugar sodas and juice are absolutely the worst offenders in causing obesity and diabetes.
-Fructose, half of the molecule sucrose in table sugar is a main cause of fatty liver.
+Fructose, half of the molecule sucrose in table sugar is the main cause of fatty liver.

-Limit starches and starchy vegetables: bread, potatoes, rice, noodles, corn, grains, flour, beans (baked, butter), peas, butter beans, field peas, corn bread, grits, cereal, fruit (yes fruit), and milk.
+Limit starches and starchy vegetables: bread, potatoes, rice, noodles, corn, grains, flour, beans (baked, butter), peas, butter beans, field peas, cornbread, grits, cereal, fruit (yes fruit), and milk.

 What you can eat: meat (any kind: beef, pork, poultry, fish, lamb), eggs, cheese, nuts (1 to 2 oz per day), and “green vegetables” ie broccoli, cauliflower, collards, okra, cabbage, squash, lettuce, tomatoes, string beans, onions, mushrooms, olives, pickles, etc.

-Grass fed beef and dairy, ie butter, is best.
+Grass-fed beef and dairy, ie butter, is best.
 Higher in omega 3 oils, vitamin K2, more natural.

 Yogurt is made from milk and the label will list the carbohydrate content of the milk it was made from, again 11 to 12 gm per 8 oz serving.
-But yogurt is made with active bacterial cultures which ferment the lactose to lactic acid hence the bitter taste and, as a result, the carbohydrate content is not the same as the original milk.
-That is, it has been reduced by the bacterial fermentation.
+But yogurt is made with active bacterial cultures which ferment the lactose to lactic acid hence the bitter taste, as a result, the carbohydrate content is not the same as the original milk.
+That is, it has been reduced by bacterial fermentation.

 What about diet drinks? — Best to limit these too.
-The brain senses sweet and sends a message to the pancreas to release insulin and the insulin then drives ALL the calories you just ate, carbs, fats, and proteins into your fat stores.
+The brain senses sweetness and sends a message to the pancreas to release insulin and the insulin then drives ALL the calories you just ate, carbs, fats, and proteins into your fat stores.
 It’s best just to drink water.